originalworks/gitbook/4.3-smart-contracts/tokenomics.md

 ## Purpose of $OWN Token

-$OWN Token is a ERC20 token designed to serve two main functions within The Protocol:
+$OWN Token will be a ERC20 token designed to serve two main functions within The Protocol:

 1. **Staking for Data Providers**